 Small Group (10-15 minutes)

 In the same groups, students analyze the research they found and create a one-sentence message that encapsulates their findings and would reach their community specifically.
-Students may use this message in their PSA.

 Conclusion (3 minutes)

 One student from each group shares its message with the class.

 - Have students pass out and analyze the results of the distracted driving poll to other students around school or among adults and teens in their community and compile the results.
 What are the needs in your school?
 What are the needs in the community?
 How does age impact driving habits?

 - Assign students a one-minute reflection paper about this activity.
 What surprised them?
 What did they learn about their peers?
 What did they learn about themselves?